wp-plugins/webpurifytextreplace/readme.txt

 Our WordPress plugin will replace every character of any words deemed profane by WebPurify with a "*" symbol and work with BuddyPress as well.

-Language Support for English, Arabic, Chinese, French, Italian, Portuguese, Russian, Spanish and Thai
+Language Support for English, Arabic, French, German, Hindi, Italian, Japanese, Portuguese, Russian, Spanish, Thai, Turkish, Chinese, Korean, Punjabi

 You can purchase a license key at <a href="http://www.webpurify.com/plugins/wordpress/" target="_blank">our site</a>.